javaigua/booking-hacker-detection-system/README.md

 ### To run (the main actor system) on a cluster of nodes
 // TODO: Add development/staging/production AKKA config files.

-## Test
+## Testing (Multi JVM)

-## Unit tests

-sbt clean test

-### Tests multi JVM
 sbt clean "multi-jvm:test-only com.booking.security.hackertest.detector.actors.LogSignatureDetectorActorSpec"

 ## Implementations details

 Every instance of the actor [LogSignatureDetectorActor.java](src/main/java/com/booking/security/hackertest/detector/actors/LogSignatureDetectorActor.java) shares data between nodes in an Akka Cluster by means of a _Conflict Free Replicated Data Type_ (CRDT) map.
-It can make reads and updates on the local node during a network partition, converging again by means of replication on this AKKA distributed data map with 'Last Writer Wins Register' semantics.
+It can make reads and updates on the local node during a network partition, converging again by means of replication on this AKKA distributed data map, with 'Last Writer Wins Register' semantics.